“An invaluable step in character training is to put

 - Robert Baden-Powell

 Troop Positions of ResponsibilityThe below leadership positions count toward Boy Scout advancement.
 (For more information, see the Senior Patrol Leader Handbook (#32501) and Patrol Leader Handbook (#32502A) and the leadership chart below).
+Absent preapproval from the Scoutmaster, a Scout may have only one leadership position per Scout year.
 Applications must be printed from this website -- none will be distributed at any Troop meeting.
-All applicants must be approved by the Scoutmaster and are expected fulfill their responsibilities as described in order to receive credit for leadership service.
+All applicants must be approved by the Scoutmaster and are expected to be proactive and fulfill their responsibilities as described in order to receive credit for leadership service.
 Scouts in leadership positions will benefit from, and should be willing to participate in, formal training through the Theodore Roosevelt Council.

 The Assistant Senior Patrol Leader (ASPL) works closely with the Senior Patrol Leader (SPL) to help the Troop move forward and serves as acting SPL when the SPL is absent.
 Among his specific duties, the ASPL trains and provides direction to the Troop Quartermaster, Scribe, Historian, Librarian, Instructors, and Order of the Arrow representative.
 During his tenure as ASPL he is not a member of a patrol, but he may participate in the high-adventure activities of a Venture patrol.
 Large troops may have more than one ASPL (Troop 71 allows two), each appointed by the SPL with the advice and consent of the Scoutmaster.